remirror/remirror/packages/prosemirror-suggest/readme.md

 ## The problem

-You want to create a plugin for your prosemirror editor that responds to an activation character to create suggestions or options or actions for the user.
+You want to create a plugin for your prosemirror editor that responds to an activation character to create suggesters or options or actions for the user.
 Doing this from scratch can be difficult.

 ## This solution